 On the exterior, the decorative “drop: elements on the two corners are called “pendils”.
 Glass for windows were rare ad expensive in the 1600s.
 They are a sign of wealth.

 Address: 310 Essex Street

-9. First Church in Salem
+12. First Church In Salem

 The church was founded by 30 Puritan members of the Massachusetts Bay Colony.
 The current building was constructed between 1834-36.

 The beautiful First Church was inspired by Gothic buildings in England.
 It’s been described as “one of the most outstanding stone masonry Gothic Revival ecclesiastical structures in the United States.”
 It’s a Unitarian Universalist church welcoming all worshippers.

 13. Old Burying Point Cemetery